Financial reports and accounts

 We have produced our annual financial accounts on the basis of international accounting standards since financial year 2009 to 2010.

-The Consolidated Accounts reflect the consolidated assets and liabilities, as well as the results of all entities within the Scottish Government consolidation accounting boundary as required by and defined in the Government financial reporting manual 2018 to 2019.
+The Consolidated Accounts reflect the consolidated assets and liabilities, as well as the results of all entities within the Scottish Government consolidation accounting boundary as required by and defined in the Government financial reporting manual.

 The consolidation accounting boundary comprises core Scottish Government, executive agencies (each linked to a specific portfolio), the Crown Office and Procurator Fiscal Service, and the NHS bodies responsible for the planning, promotion, commissioning and the delivery of healthcare.
 The executive agencies and other bodies also publish separate accounts that provide greater detail about their income, expenditure, assets and liabilities.

 The Consolidated Accounts report actual outturn and compare it to the budget authorised by the Scottish Parliament, each stated on the same accounting basis.
 The accounts have received a clean bill of health from Audit Scotland for the past 16 years.

 View previous years' consolidated accounts below: